 Why do we want to work on this idea within the PCSI?

 Since targeted phishing on employees is a persistent and hard-to-solve challenge we believe that cooperation between the PCSI partners can bring us one step further.
 Another conclusion that can be drawn from the fact that the most popular method for initial access by APT’s over the past 10 years has been, and still is, spear phishing, is that clearly no market product has fully solved this challenge.

 Conclusions at the end of the Explore phase

 In the first phase of this project we have explored whether the proposed solution is of added value for the PCSI partners, next to the anti-phishing solutions currently in use.
 Multiple PCSI organizations are interested in the outcomes of this research, and at least one partner is willing to explore implementation of a prototype.

 In order to develop the proposed solution we plan on utilizing three concepts in one combined solution.
 These concepts are:

-- Empowering the user: a research topic focusing on presenting technical information understandably to a non-technical user
+- Empowering the user: a research topic focusing on presenting technical information understandably to a non-technical user.

+But how will we combine these techniques?
 Active learning needs an oracle (a human expert) to label data, which in our use-case would be the employee which has most contextual knowledge about her/his email inbox.
 However, an employee generally lacks the right amount of technical cyber security knowledge, and thus we will feed the employee with information from the technical assessment performed by a computer, for which we will use explainable AI.
 Generally speaking explainable AI will still result in information that is technical in nature.
 Therefore we need the ideas from research on presenting technical information understandably in order to empower the employee.